Ceasar/Encyclopedia/README.rst

 Tips
 ================================================================================

+- You'll probably want to expand your knowledge of restructedtext_ with the quickref_.
+It takes some getting to used to, but in time it should be more natural than writing Markdown.

 - Use the figure_ directive when including images; avoid using ``image`` or setting any attributes to ensure a consist style that can be changed with CSS.